Genesis-of-the-Grid/gcore-contracts/README.md

-# GCORE — Genesis Presale Smart Contracts
+# GCORE — Genesis Presale Smart Contracts - Not yet pushed on mainnet

 Smart contracts for the **Genesis Core Token (GCORE)** presale on **BNB Chain**.

 This repository contains the full, unmodified Solidity source of the seven production contracts.
-It is published for exchange listings, launchpad reviews and independent audit — everything below is verifiable against the on-chain bytecode.
+It is published for exchange listings, launchpad reviews and independent audit

 | | |
 |---|---|